janekdb/scalacraft-domain/README.md

 Both variations can be used in pattern matching.
 The unconstrained version will match more inputs than the constrained version.

+#### API Rules for Unconstrained Types

+There are two ways to obtain an instance of an unconstrained domain type.
+The first is by direct instantiation using the public constructor.
+The second is through pattern matching on a string or other type, string being the most common.

+Rules 1 to 4 presented below are used to guide design choices when creating extractors for unconstrained types.
+By following these rules the matchings choices will have improved consistency across different types and the matching utility will be enhanced.

+Terminology.
+In the following rules an alternative representation is a value of some type which is pattern matched to.
+Often this will be string but other types maybe fulfil this role.

+##### Rule 1 - Instances Have Alternative Representations

+Every instance of the type obtained by direct constructor use must have at least one alternative representation that will pattern match to the same constructor args.

+Note: This rule led to the requirement for null constructor args to be rejected.
+If nulls were accepted then it would be necessary under this rule to extract nulls from alternative representations.
+It would have been possible to have a private constructor restricting object creation to the companion object.
+This was rejected because the it would result in this pattern of use: `MyUnconstrained.opt(nonNull).get`.

+In mathematical parlance this defines a function from a subset of all possible strings (or alternative representations) onto the set of all possible domain type instances.

+##### Rule 2 - Instance For All Alternative Representations

+This rule complements Rule 1: There is no alternative representation including any string representation that will pattern match to a list of values that cannot be used as constructor args.

+Rule 1 allows that two strings could be equivalent to the same value of a type, while Rule 2 precludes the possibility of extracting values from a representation that do not equate to a possible instance.

+##### Rule 3 - Additional Freedom

+Given a unconstrained domain type it must be possible to create an invalid instance given only valid constructor args to pick from.

+The purpose of Rule 3 is to ensure the type is contributing to the unconstrained nature of the type at a higher level than the properties that comprise it.
+For example if the IP4Address type had a constructor that took four integers and we had only valid octets to work with (integers in the range [0,255]) then it would be impossible to construct an invalid IP4Address.
+In this case the validity of the IP4Address is implied by the validity of the constructor args therefore IP4Address is failing to provide any way of capturing a value that is invalid at a level beyond invalid octet values.
+Possible corrections in this case would be to use optional args or a variable list of octets thereby allowing an invalid IP4Address to be constructed entirely from valid octets.

+Note: IP4Address, Port and possibly others currently violate Rule 3.
+This is a defect requiring a breaking release to correct to change constructor signatures from x: T to x: Option[T] which introduces the ability to have an invalid type when only valid instances of T are available.

+A consequence of Rule 3 being applied is an increase in the number of strings or alternative representations that will pattern match.

+##### Rule 4 - No Information Waste

+When an alternative representation is matched and the extracted values are used to create an instance then it must be possible to create an alternative representation that contains the same information as the initial alternative representation.

+For example if  the string "2<3<5<7" is matched and if we regard the information that is present in this string as,

+ - a set of integers
+ - an ordering relationship between these integers

+then both of these alternative representations include this information

+ - "2<3<5<7"
+ - "7>5>3>2"

+whereas some of this information is lost in both of these examples

+ - "2<3<5"
+ - 210

+Note: 210 = 2*3*5*7

+Motivation.
+Given a type `Example(Option[E])` it would be possible to match every conceivable alternative representation because `Example(None)` is always a match when the match target does not map to an allowed value of `E`.

+This rule disallows matching on information that is not retained in the matched values.
+A benefit of this is the ability to have many match cases and know that an extractor will only match when it fully uses the target data which leads to a useful chaining of match attempts.

+If the first match case could match any value then later cases will never have the chance to match the data more usefully.
+There is a valid comparison to parsers that fail on input streams and then backtrack to allow the next parser to attempt a match.

+Another way of looking at this is to note that all the information is the target value is still available following the match.
+There is no loss of information.

+A consequence of this rule is a reduction to a subset of all possible alternative representations an unconstrained type can pattern match to.

+Whitespace is not regarded as useful information so can be dropped under this rule.

 ### Implicit Conversions